Magnus Ladulås: Accession and marriage

 In 1275, Duke Magnus started a rebellion against Valdemar, supported by his younger brother Erik and King Eric Klipping of Denmark.
 Valdemar was deposed by Magnus after the Battle of Hova in the forest of Tiveden on 14 June 1275 with the help of Danish and German horsemen.
 In July, Magnus was elected king at the Stones of Mora.

 In 1276, Magnus married Helvig, daughter of Gerard I of Holstein.
 Through her mother, Elizabeth of Mecklenburg, Helvig was a descendant of Christina, the putative daughter of King Sverker II.
 A papal annulment of Magnus' alleged first marriage and a dispensation for the second (necessary because of consanguinity) were issued ten years later, in 1286.
 Helvig later acted as regent, probably 1290–1302 and 1320–1327.

 Reign

 The deposed King Valdemar managed, with Danish help in turn, to regain provinces in Götaland in the southern part of the kingdom, and Magnus had to recognize that in 1277.
 However, Magnus regained them about 1278 and assumed the additional title rex Gothorum, King of the Goths, starting the tradition of "King of the Swedes and the Goths".

 King Magnus's youngest brother, Bengt (1254–1291), then archdeacon, acted as his Lord High Chancellor of Sweden, and in 1284 Magnus rewarded him with the Duchy of Finland.

+During Magnus's reign, Sweden's mining economy also reached a historic milestone.
+In 1288, a charter was issued by Peter, Bishop of Västerås, transferring a one-eighth share the Falun Mine (Stora Kopparberg).

 Magnus died when his sons were yet underage.
-Magnus ordered his kinsman Torkel Knutsson, the Lord High Constable of Sweden as the guardian of his heir, the future King Birger, who was about ten years old at father's death.
+Magnus ordered his kinsman Torkel Knutsson, the Lord High Constable of Sweden, as the guardian of his heir, the future King Birger, who was about ten years old at father's death.